 Ethernet: is available in every room, with a high-speed connection that enables residents to use UW computing resources and includes access to the Internet and email.

 Cable TV: included with every room—with access to HuskyTV, a satellite television service operated by UW Communication Technologies.
-HuskyTV offers a variety of channels, including HBO and HBO GO.
+HuskyTV offers a variety of channels to watch

 Fully furnished: Room layouts can be found on each building's web page.

 Kitchens: Each building has a shared kitchen with a sink, stove, oven and microwave (except McMahon Hall).

 Smoke- and vape-free: The Seattle campus is smoke- and vape-free, with the exception of designated smoking areas.
 All residence halls including outside areas are smoke- and vape-free.

 Rick's is a student-managed ice cream shop featuring $1 ice cream, located in Madrona Hall.

 Explore the variety of memberships, programs, and spaces by visiting our Perks & Recreation page.

 Maker space, music and video labs and gaming can be found in Area 01 in Maple Hall.
 A community-focused collaborative learning space.